-Signature Loans Are a Great Alternative to High Interest Credit Cards
+Signature Loans — Alternative to High Interest Credit Cards

 A signature loan is a loan to which no collateral is needed and it simply requires your signature as a guarantee that you will repay the loan.
 Because this type of loan requires no collateral to back it up, it is referred to as an unsecured loan.